Devanik21/The-Invention-Archive/constructs/Misc/09_ILG/Readme_v1.md

 For finite intermediate $T$: The weights follow a **Boltzmann distribution** over algorithm performance.
 Pages with $\Delta_i$ small in magnitude (close to the best) receive substantial weight; pages with large $|\Delta_i|$ (poor performance) are exponentially suppressed.
 The decay rate is controlled by $1/T$.

 Empirical result from the Iris run: at $T = 0.05$ (used for the main fit), the dominant page (QDA reg=0.1, CV=0.9917) receives weight $w = 0.0293$ — approximately $2.93\%$ of total weight.
 This seems small but represents a concentration of approximately $2.93\%$ relative to a uniform baseline of $1\% = 1/100$, a $3\times$ amplification.
 At this temperature the system is fluid — many pages contribute — rather than crystallized.
-The temperature sweep found $T^* = 0.005$ as optimal for Iris on the held-out test set.
+The temperature sweep found $T^\ast = 0.005$ as optimal for Iris on the held-out test set.

 ### 4.4 Blended Probability Aggregation